epsil/spotgen/README.md

     #similar Aphex Twin

-This will create a playlist consisting of the most popular tracks from the most similar artists to Aphex Twin.
+This will generate a playlist consisting of the most popular tracks from the most similar artists to Aphex Twin.

 ### Artists